Partial hyperbolicity and foliations in $\mathbb{T}^3$: Partially hyperbolic diffeomorphisms isotopic to Anosov

 The main result of this section is thus the following:

 \begin{prop} Given $x, y\in \RR^3$ we have that $\tilde \cF(x) \cap \tilde \cF^u(y) \neq \emptyset$.
 This intersection consists of exactly one point. \end{prop}

-Notice that uniqueness of the intersection point follows directly from Corollary \ref{CorolarioConsecuenciasReeb} (i).
+Notice that uniqueness of the intersection point follows directly from Theorem \ref{CorolarioConsecuenciasReeb} (i).
 The proof consists in showing that for sufficiently large $n$ we have that $f^{-n}(\cF)$ and $\cF^u$ are in the conditions of Theorem \ref{Teorema-EstructuraProductoGlobalMIO}.